etnishi/Portfolio/Side Scroller Prototype 2022/README.md

-This is my latest attempt as of May 2022 at a Side Scroller project.
+This is my latest prototype as of May 2022 of a Side Scroller project.

 This version contains improved versions of previous features such as a new movement system, aimable projectiles, enemies that can detect players, water / swimming, upgrades/ collectables, NPC dialogue, and fullscreen mode.